 Interdisciplinary Studies (IDS)

-IDS 400 courses represent a capstone for a student’s general education at Guilford.
-This course will require students to engage in problem-focused, interdisciplinary learning.
+IDS 400 courses are the capstone courses for the 1998 general education curriculum at Guilford in which students engage in problem-focused, interdisciplinary learning.
+(This course is not required under the 2019 general education curriculum, which integrates problem-focused, interdisciplinary learning through other avenues).
 Topics for IDS 400 courses represent a wide variety of interests, disciplines and problem-based learning; different courses and topics are available each semester.
-As these courses also represent the fourth and final tier of the College’s writing program, students will be required to synthesize interdisciplinary material for a general audience through intensive writing assignments.
-Finally, although students may take an IDS 400 course before they have earned 88 credit hours, under no circumstances will the course satisfy the IDS 400 requirement if the student has not already completed 88 semester credits hours prior to when the course began.
+As these courses also represent the fourth and final tier of the College’s writing program under the 1998 general education curriculum, students will be required to synthesize interdisciplinary material for a general audience through intensive writing assignments.
+Students completing the 1998 curriculum may enroll for this requirement only once they have completed at least 86 semester credit hours.

 4. This seminar course addresses current ethical issues in business and frameworks for addressing them.
 The main objective is for each student to discover the core of their moral and ethical basis for decision-making in the workplace.
 The course utilizes a case-study approach to assist students in applying the principles discussed in class.